-6.12 Extenuating Circumstances Panel
+5.11 Extenuating Circumstances Panel

-The School of Nursing, Midwifery and Paramedic Practice has a panel of staff comprising Programme/Course Leaders from across the School's portfolio of courses and programmes, and other senior staff who also have a key role in ensuring students are treated fairly and equitably as part of the programme/course of studies.
-The panel meets regularly throughout the year and is responsible, on behalf of the School programme/course Assessment Boards, for scrutinising the mitigating circumstances that students have raised, through the appropriate University procedures, which might prevent their ability to undertake an assessment or has an impact on their ability to prepare for the assessment.
+The School of Nursing, Midwifery and Paramedic Practice has a panel of staff comprising programme/course leaders from across the School's portfolio of programmes and courses, and other senior staff who also have a key role in ensuring students are treated fairly and equitably as part of the programme of studies.
+The panel meets regularly throughout the year and is responsible, on behalf of the School programme Assessment Boards, for scrutinising the mitigating circumstances that students have raised, through the appropriate University procedures, as having an impact on their ability to undertake summative assessments to the best of their ability.

-A record of the decisions made is signed by the Convener of the panel.
+A record of the decisions made is signed by the convener of the panel.
 Decisions made are reported to the relevant Assessment Boards and are formally ratified.